oslabs-beta/SQuriL/README.md

 [GraphQL](https://graphql.org/) is a query language and server-side runtime for application programming interfaces (APIs) that prioritizes giving users the exact data they request and nothing more.
 GraphQL provides a complete and understandable description of the data in a client's API, making it easier to evolve APIs over time and enables powerful developer tools.

 The barrier of entry for GraphQL can be daunting - making the switch to GraphQL can be labor intensive and time consuming.
-On top of that, there aren't many options for both generating usable GraphQL schema for both JavaScript and TypeScript environments and also storing them for future use and reference.
+On top of that, there aren't many options for both generating usable GraphQL schema for both Node.js and TypeScript environments and also storing them for future use and reference.

 <p align="right">(<a href="#top">back to top</a>)</p>